 #6: “Ralph’s Rival”

 Ralph tries to one-up a childhood rival by saying he and Chrissy are married.
 What can go wrong?
-Well, a lot, and it’s fun — especially when Chrissy’s boyfriend Elmo is on the search for her.
+Well, a lot, and it’s fun — especially when Chrissy’s boyfriend Elmo starts looking for…and nothing will stop him.

 #5: “Mighty Mouth”